Despair-Games/poketernity/README.md

 **How do I retrieve the translations?**

-- The translations were moved to the [dedicated translation repository](https://github.com/despair-games/poketernity-locales) and are now applied as a submodule in this project.
+- The translations are found in a [dedicated repository](https://github.com/despair-games/poketernity-locales) and are applied as a submodule in this project.
-- The command to retrieve the translations is `git submodule update --init --recursive`. <!--If you still struggle to get it working, please reach out to #dev-corner channel in Discord.-->
+- The command to retrieve the translations is `git submodule update --init --recursive`. <!--If you still struggle to get it working, please reach out in [TBD].-->

 > [!NOTE]
 > We have recently made major changes to our testing framework (see #158 and #247).
 If you experience any weird issues with unit tests, especially issues that only occur when running multiple test files in a single run, please feel free to reach out for help.